 More images of seals can be seen on my case study page here: Grey Seal Project

 Location: Norfolk Coast

 Dates: Throughout the year.
-Get in contact with your prefered date.
-March, April, October and January are the best times and are currently available.
+Get in contact with your preferred date.
+Group dates available:

 Time: Dawn - 2pm

 Cost: £200 for 1 to 1 workshop

 Equipment: 300mm or longer, plus a wide-angle in case an opportunity arises.
 Pups can come up towards you so you may want one on hand.

 To book or make an enquiry, please fill out the contact form at the bottom of the page.
 (50% deposit is required for booking).